 Super Stars are potty-trained children ages 3 through 5 who may participate in our independent gymnastics classes.

-Shooting Stars include ages 18-months through 3 years and require a participating caregiver (a classic “mom-and-me” class with any caregiver over the age of 15 welcome.)
+Shooting Stars include 2 and 3 year-olds and require a participating caregiver (a classic “mom-and-me” class with any caregiver over the age of 15 welcome.)